awsdocs/amazon-workspaces-administration-guide/doc_source/workspaces-port-requirements.md

 Port 443 \(UDP and TCP\)
 This port is used for registration and authentication using HTTPS\.
 It must be open to all IP address ranges in the `EC2` subset in the Region that the WorkSpace is in\.

+Port 4195 \(UDP and TCP\)
+For WorkSpaces that are configured for WorkSpaces Streaming Protocol \(WSP\), this port is used for streaming the WorkSpaces desktop\.
+Web access does not support the use of a proxy server for port 4195 traffic\.
+Direct connections are required\.
+This port must be open to the WSP Gateway IP address ranges\.
+For more information, see [WSP gateway servers](#gateway_WSP)\.

+**Note**
+If your firewall uses stateful filtering, ephemeral ports \(also known as dynamic ports\) are automatically opened to allow return communication\.
+If your firewall uses stateless filtering, you must open ephemeral ports explicitly to allow return communication\.
+The required ephemeral port range that you must open varies depending on your configuration\.

 Typically, the web browser randomly selects a source port in the high range to use for streaming traffic\.
-Workspaces Web Access does not have control over the port that the browser selects\.
+WorkSpaces Web Access does not have control over the port that the browser selects\.
 You must ensure that return traffic to this port is allowed\.

-Workspaces Web Access prefers UDP over TCP for desktop streams, but falls back to TCP if UDP is not available\.
-If all UDP ports are blocked except 53, 80, and 443, Web Access will work on Chrome and Firefox using TCP connections\.

-## Domains and IP Addresses to Add to Your Allow List<a name="whitelisted_ports"></a>
+## Domains and IP addresses to add to your allow list<a name="whitelisted_ports"></a>

-For the Workspaces client application to be able to access the Workspaces service, you must add the following domains and IP addresses to the allow list on the network from which the client is trying to access the service\.
+For the WorkSpaces client application to be able to access the WorkSpaces service, you must add the following domains and IP addresses to the allow list on the network from which the client is trying to access the service\.

 **Domains and IP addresses to add to your allow list**